What are your thoughts on The Birth Map?

 Women, and their partners, should not have to fumble along, risking an at best mediocre and at worst traumatic birth experience that impacts their parenting experience.
 The first birth is a major transitional experience..it is not just one day.

-The very simple act of providing THE QUESTIONS to ask, facilitating informed discussions with care provides, has the potential to improve the maternity experience for all involved.
+The very simple act of providing THE QUESTIONS to ask, facilitating informed discussions with care providers, has the potential to improve the maternity experience for all involved.

 Our focus on ‘informed’ consent has skipped the very important step of choice.
 By skipping to consent, we are creating a platform where one choice is displayed as ‘right’, and others are either not displayed or dismissed as ‘wrong’.
 Consent assumes and coerces the yes.
 Respectful maternity care is diverse and supportive, and allows time for discussion and personal exploration.
 We need to know the questions in order to do this.
 Modern birthing is a medical environment, whether medical care is required or not.
 Navigating this without a Map is like moving through a labyrinth of changing walls.
 Guessing our way, trying to determine who to trust, second guessing and feeling vulnerable.

 With a map, the walls are removed.
-And we can reclaim our power.
 We can make informed decisions feeling confident we have all the information we need to apply to our unique circumstances.

 There is no one way.